 Don't treat Messenger like another cold call; contrary to traditional outbound marketing methods, your inbound approach shouldn't scare away potential prospects with pushy selling.
 Spark a conversation, offer to help them out, and see where the conversation takes you.

-Nowadays most people in the marketing industry (or every company, for that matter) have a Twitter account.
+Nowadays most people in the marketing industry (or every company, for that matter) have an X account, formerly known as Twitter.
 If you don't – stop and get one right now.

-Utilizing Twitter for business prospecting can bring new ways to find, connect, and engage with potential good-fit prospects.
-Here are some helpful tips on using Twitter for prospecting:
+Utilizing X for business prospecting can bring new ways to find, connect, and engage with potential good-fit prospects.
+Here are some helpful tips on using X for prospecting:

 Identify important keywords and hashtags your prospects might be using that relate to your industry or the products/services you sell.
 Search these hashtags on a regular basis to find the right conversations and who might be sparking them.

-You can search hashtags directly in Twitter, or you can use sites like Tweetdeck to monitor and track current conversations revolving around specific keywords.
+You can search hashtags directly in X, or you can use sites like Tweetdeck (which has been updated to accommodate the X platform) to monitor and track current conversations revolving around specific keywords.

-To keep an eye on your competitors, you should follow them on Twitter.
+To keep an eye on your competitors, you should follow them on X.

 And, chances are, people that follow them could be potential buyers for your business, so you should always take a look at their followers and find relevant people and businesses to follow.

-Look for Buying Signals – and Jump on the Opportunity.
+10. Look for Buying Signals, and Jump on the Opportunity.

 Search for terms like ‘anyone recommend’ or ‘any advice on’ to find the people looking for immediate help.
 Keywords like these can be buying signals that might let your business know when to jump in and engage with them from the get-go.